cc2qe/vawk/README.md

 # 1    3092611	   10 T	 <DUP>		   11
 ```

+If the genotype of sample NA12878 is 0/1 and QUAL > 6, print the genotype and supporting evidence types for the variant.
 ```
 $ zcat ceph1463.lumpy.vcf.gz | vawk '{if (S$NA12878$GT=="0/1" && $6>6) print S$NA12891$GT, I$EVTYPE}'  | head
 # 0/1   PE_ALONE